Electroplating 3D Printed Parts Brings Plastic and Metal Together

 Electroplating is most commonly used with other metal parts, particularly in jewellery production.
 However, with proper preparation, it’s also perfectly possible to electroplate plastic 3D printed parts.

-In addition to electroplating, you can coat parts through electroless plating.
+In addition, you can coat parts through electroless plating.
 As the name implies, this process doesn’t use an electric current and instead relies on a chemical reaction to transfer the metal particles.
 The process creates a lot of heat that could warp 3D printed components, so it may not be suitable for all 3D printing materials.

 How the Electroplating Process Works

 Before you start electroplating 3D printed parts, you have to consider your 3D printing technology.
-Not all 3D printers produce sufficient surface quality or use materials that are suitable for electroplating.
+Not all 3D printers produce sufficient surface quality or use materials that are suitable.

 SLA 3D printers — like Formlabs Form 3+ — are ideal for electroplating, thanks to the high surface quality they produce.
 The smooth surface results in an equally smooth and watertight transition between plastic and metal.